Emmanuel Rivera Player Props: Diamondbacks vs. Rockies

-Emmanuel Rivera -- with a slugging percentage of .355 in his past 10 games, including no home runs) -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Karl Kauffmann on the mound, on May 29 at 4:10 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.412 slugging percentage in past 10 games, including no home run), battle starting pitcher Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with an RBI) against the Red Sox.
+He had two hits (going 2-for-4 with a double) in his most recent game against the Rockies.

 Emmanuel Rivera Game Info & Props vs. the Rockies